Build a Better Budget for Your Nonprofit Through Capital Budgeting

 Example, if you’re deciding between launching a new scholarship program or a new grants program for your nonprofit, you should determine the profitability index of each proposed program and go with the one that has the higher probability index.

 Why do You Need Capital Budgeting for Your Nonprofit?

 Due to their funding structure, nonprofits need to be more careful than most businesses with their investments.
 Most nonprofit organizations fall under the 501(c)(3) IRS designation, which means most of their funding comes from outside sources.

 The majority of nonprofits rely on donors or grants for their funding.
 This means that annual budgets will change depending on cash flow.
-Just like any other businesses, there will be years where your cash flow is great and others when your money runs low.
+Just like any other business, there will be years where your cash flow is great and others when your money runs low.
 Planning ahead is crucial.

 3 tips for improving your capital budgeting process

 Now that we’ve gone over the importance of capital budgeting, we can focus on how to improve your capital budgeting process.

 For this piece, we’re going to skip past the obvious tips of searching for the best deals and creating an annual budget.
 Instead, we’re going to focus on some lesser-known tricks of the trade that will help your nonprofit increase your funding streams, save money in smart ways, and create a plan for what to do when your funding dries up.